ianstormtaylor/slate/docs/reference/slate/change.md

 `select(properties: Range || Object) => Change`

 Set the current selection to a range with merged `properties`.
-The `properties` can either be a [`Range`](./range.md) object or a plain Javascript object of selection properties.
+The `properties` can either be a [`Range`](./range.md) object or a plain JavaScript object of selection properties.

 ## Document Range Changes